NationalCentreTruthReconciliation/Get-ArchivematicaChecksumFile/README.md

 ## Testing

 `Get-ArchivematicaChecksum` is tested using Pester 4.
 To run the tests, you must have Pester 4 installed.
+Pester can be complicated to get up and running, so I will not mention here how to install it since this is not the Pester documentation.
 These are useful resources for finding out how to install it:

 - [Pester Installation Documentation](https://pester.dev/docs/introduction/installation)
 - [PowerShell Gallery - Pester](https://www.powershellgallery.com/packages/Pester/4.6.0)